-Non-point sources accounted for nearly 92% of the nearly 3,370,000 kg/yr of nitrogen loads and almost 94% of the 403,800 kg/yr of phosphorus loads entering the Rappahannock River in 2005.
-Overall BMPs have resulted in over 20% reductions in both nitrogen and phosphorus non-point sources loads and a 12% increase and 70% reduction in nitrogen and phosphorus point source loads to the Rappahannock from 1985 to 2005 (Table 4).
+Non-point sources are estimated to have accounted for 92% of the nearly 3,370,000 kg/yr of nitrogen loads and almost 94% of the 403,800 kg/yr of phosphorus loads entering the Rappahannock River in 2005 (Table 4).
+Nutrient reduction activities have resulted in an estimated 20% reduction in both nitrogen and phosphorus non-point sources loads and a 12% increase and 70% reduction in nitrogen and phosphorus point source loads to the Rappahannock from 1985 through 2005 (Table 4).